RESL 1500 Winter 2026. Thompson Rivers University.

 Lab Report – Chem 3240 (Fall 2024)

 This is an example of an organic synthesis report completed for Chem 3240.
-Results for the synthesis is included in table format and also interpreted in written form.
+Results for the synthesis, including spectral data, is included in table format and also interpreted in written form.

 Biol 3000 (Biometrics ) – Fall 2025